Microussb/Chassis_Design/README.md

 🏎️ Chassis Design & Analysis for ATV

 This project focuses on the design, modeling, and structural analysis of an ATV chassis, combining strength, rigidity, and lightweight construction to withstand off-road stresses and dynamic loads.
-The chassis serves as the backbone of the vehicle, supporting the engine, suspension, wheels, and driver, while ensuring optimal load distribution and safety during high-speed maneuvers.
+The chassis serves as the backbone of the vehicle, supporting the battery, suspension, wheels, and driver, while ensuring optimal load distribution and safety during high-speed maneuvers.

 ✨ Highlights

-📐 CAD Modeling → Detailed 3D chassis created in SolidWorks/AutoCAD with precise geometry and assembly.
+📐 CAD Modeling → Detailed 3D chassis created in SolidWorks with precise geometry and assembly.

 🧮 FEA Analysis → Performed in ANSYS Workbench to study stress, deformation, and torsional rigidity under realistic driving conditions.